 Feeding

 The Morkie Poo requires a diet specially formulated for a highly energetic toy to small dog breeds.
 However, it’s advisable that you stick to a regular feeding routine as this breed can quickly gain weight if you overfeed them.
-So don’t leave their food lying around all day in your home.
-You should also restrict the number of treats you give him.
+Don’t leave their food lying around all day in your home., portion it out instead.
+You should also consider restricting the number of treats you give him.

 Morkie Poo Food Recommendations: Best Hypoallergenic Dog Foods and Best Dog Food with Vitamins and Minerals.